Posted by Dave Burke, VP of Engineering

-For the best development experience with Android 14, we recommend that you use the latest release of Android Studio Hedgehog.
-Once you’re set up, here are some of the things you should do:
+For the best experience developing with Android 14, we recommend that you use its latest preview Android Studio Giraffe (or the more recent Giraffe+ version). once you are establishHere are some things you should do:

-- Try the new features and APIs.
-Report issues in our tracker on the feedback page.
+- Try new features and APIs – Your feedback is important as we finalize the API.
+Report issues in our tracker feedback page,

-- Test your current app for compatibility – learn whether your app is affected by default behavior changes in Android 14.
-Install your app onto a device or emulator running Android 14 and extensively test it.
+- Test your current app for compatibility – Know whether your app is affected by default behavior changes in Android 14.
+Install your app on a device or emulator running Android 14 and test it extensively.

-- Test your app with opt-in changes – Android 14 has opt-in behavior changes that only affect your app when it’s targeting the new platform.
-It’s important to understand and assess these changes early.
-To make it easier to test, you can toggle the changes on and off individually.
+- Test your app with opt-in changes – There are opt-in behavior changes in Android 14 that only affect your app if it’s targeting the new platform.
+It is important to recognize and assess these changes early.
+To make it easier to test, you can do Turn on and off transitions individually,

 We’ll regularly update the preview and beta system images and SDKs throughout the Android 14 release cycle.